codewithaddy13/PhoneKart/README.md

 ML MODEL <br>
 -> A Machine Learning model trained on real time second hand smartphones dataset, using the supervised regression models. <br>
 -> The trained model is imported into a PMML format to suit Java environment. <br>
-Helps the user to get the best possible market price for his second hand product wrt to all it's technical parameters like battercy capacity, RAM, storage, etc.
+Helps the user to get the best possible market price for his second hand product wrt to all it's technical parameters like battery capacity, RAM, storage, etc.